nl900/rag-cloud-deploy/README.md

 ## Assumptions
 - The /query endpoint represents what a real RAG system would expose
-- The app will query a neo4j
+- The app runs alongside a Neo4j database and query OpenAI API for text generation

 ## Improvements
+- Separate requirements.txt instead of docker inline installs
+- Have a shared Secret Kubernetes manifest for different environments
+- Canary deployment for prod environment
 - structured JSON logging to integrate with a centralized log collector.
 - Error handling and retry logic for external service integrations (openai and neo4j)
+- Deployment via CI/CD for different environments

+## Estimate costs

 ## Running the RAG App with Docker
 Make sure you are in the project directory containing the `Dockerfile`: